wemake-services/meta/_rsdp/audits.md

 We charge for them.
 And you are interested in receiving as many bug reports as possible.

-Why is it only one day?
-Because we don't want your development process to stop.
 Our standard bug definition:

 1. Bad design decisions